-I’ve always love rooftop experience.
-Especially in a warm climate, one of the most famous rooftop in Hanoi is located in the Lotte Center and is called Sky Lotte Observation Deck.
+I’ve always loved the rooftop experience.
+Especially in a warm climate, one of the most famous rooftops in Hanoi is located in the Lotte Center and is called the Sky Lotte Observation Deck.

-I was expecting it to be an open space restaurant bar like in the valentine’s song of the famous Vietnamese singer Đức Phúc but it seems like this one was located in the hotel section of Lotte Center.
-But this is the Top of Hanoi Restaurant.
+I was expecting it to be an open space restaurant bar like in the Valentine’s Day song of the famous Vietnamese singer Đức Phúc but it seems like this one was located in the hotel section of Lotte Center.
+But this is the top of Hanoi Restaurant.

-Like previously stated, Sky Lotte Observation Deck is located in The Lotte Center which is a 272m glass building build by Korean in the district of Ba Dinh.
+Like previously stated, the Sky Lotte Observation Deck is located in The Lotte Center, which is a 272m glass building built by Koreans in the district of Ba Dinh.

 There are actually many buildings in this center, one of which is a luxury mall very reminiscent of Galerie Lafayette in France.

-There are actually two roof tops one is an outside restaurant and bar the other one is the last floor where tourist come to take pictures with a bar lounge.
+There are actually two roof tops: one is an outside restaurant and bar, and the other is the last floor where tourists come to take pictures with a bar lounge.

 Since that specific day it was raining, we opted for the last floor.
 The access of this location is a bit tricky you’ll have to go to the underground floor where the super market is and find the ticket desk.
-From there after paying 180,000 for locals and 250,000 vnd for foreigners.
+From there after paying 180,000 VND for locals and 250,000 VND for foreigners,

-We chose to go to the Lotte Center because we were expecting a store about VR Gaming to be open.
-Unfortunately they moved without updating their google map page.
+We chose to go to the Lotte Center because we were expecting a store about VR gaming to be open.
+Unfortunately, they moved without updating their Google Maps page.

-In the Lotte Center the activities are really limited outside shopping and eating compared to an Aeon mall for example.
-So if you go to Sky Lotte Observation Deck it will most likely be the only activity outside the mentions above.
+In the Lotte Center, the activities are really limited outside of shopping and eating compared to, say, an Aeon mall.
+So if you go to the Sky Lotta Observation Deck, it will most likely be the only activity outside the ones mentioned above.

-Inside the last floor of this building have :
+On the last floor of this building, there are:

 - A 360° view of the city with some binoculars

-- A Bar lounge where to sit and have a drink there seems to be a DJ boot for partying
+- In a bar lounge where one can sit and have a drink, there seems to be a DJ boot for partying.

 - A small museum

-- Some spot to take nice pictures (observation deck)
+- Some spots to take nice pictures (observation deck)

-Once you buy the tickets you’ll cross some turnstile which will lead to an elevator.
-This elevator have it’s own experience with lights and screens showing some countdown with the number of floors and some background of the cityscape like the train track in Hanoi if I remember correctly.
+Once you buy the tickets, you’ll cross some turnstiles, which will lead to an elevator.
+This elevator has its own experience with lights and screens showing a countdown with the number of floors and some background of the cityscape like the train track in Hanoi, if I remember correctly.

-Riding this elevator will make you feel cabine pressure and lock your ear just like in planes.
-Once you arrive at the 65th floor you’ll be greeted with a beautiful view of the city.
+Riding this elevator will make you feel cabin pressure and lock your ear just like in planes.
+Once you arrive at the 65th floor, you’ll be greeted with a beautiful view of the city.

-You can walk around and have a 360° view of the city and even use binoculars to see far away.
-Those binoculars are free not like in many other monuments in Europe.
-You also have tons of place to sit down and enjoy the view.
+You can walk around and have a 360° view of the city, and even use binoculars to see far away.
+Those binoculars are free, not like at many other monuments in Europe.
+You also have tons of places to sit down and enjoy the view.

-There are also some other activities linked to the city like a museum where they are using screens to show paintings, also some spot to take pictures reminiscent of places like the train tracks and soon there will be a VR experience within this floor.
+There are also some other activities linked to the city, like a museum where they are using screens to show paintings.
+There are also some spots to take pictures reminiscent of places like train tracks, and soon there will be a VR experience within this floor.

-Finally there is a bar and lounge where you can enjoy a drink an probably enjoy some party at night.
-Perhaps the Sky Lounge becomes a night club at certain hours.
-I have to say the location is quite perfect to party.
+Finally, there is a bar and lounge where you can enjoy a drink and probably enjoy some partying at night.
+Perhaps the Sky Lounge becomes a nightclub at certain hours.
+I have to say the location is quite perfect for a party.

-As the sun goes down the lights from the floor are turning up giving a beautiful ambiance to the place.
-The atmosphere turns from a touristic spot and more clubbing experience.
-As an old man who use to club a lot in his youth, I have to say I miss this kind of atmosphere.
+As the sun goes down, the lights from the floor are turning on, giving the place a beautiful ambiance.
+The atmosphere changes from a touristic spot to a more clubbing experience.
+As an old man who used to club a lot in his youth, I have to say I miss this kind of atmosphere.

 7.8 out of 10

-The price of admission is decent even cheap compared to let’s say the top of the Rockefeller building in NY (40 dollars) or the top of the Eiffel Tower (26 euros).
+The price of admission is decent, even cheap compared to, say, the top of the Rockefeller building in New York (40 dollars) or the top of the Eiffel Tower (26 euros).

-Also the drinks are not more expensive than any other traditional night club or bar so it’s definitely a good value experience for the price.
+Also, the drinks are not more expensive than any other traditional nightclub or bar, so it’s definitely a good value for the price.